Approved Norwegian research organisations can apply.

 The objective is to promote renewal and development in research across all disciplines and thematic areas.
 Researcher Projects are to contribute to important new insights, scientific publication, researcher training and international research collaboration.

-Funding is intended to support scientific renewal and development in research that can help to advance the international research front.
-This call is therefore targeted towards researchers who have demonstrated the ability to conduct research of high scientific quality.
-Grant proposals will be accepted for projects within all disciplines and research areas.
+Funding is intended to support scientific renewal and development in research that can help to advance the research front.
+This call targets researchers who have demonstrated the ability to conduct research of high scientific quality and applies to all disciplines and research areas.

 The purpose of this call is to increase international mobility and promote career development among researchers at an early stage in their careers, as well as to facilitate knowledge transfer to research groups in Norway.
-This call is targeted towards researchers at the post-doctoral level who are to spend two years at a research organisation abroad and the third year at a research organisation in Norway.
-Grant proposals will be accepted for projects within all disciplines and research areas.
+The call is targeted towards researchers at the post-doctoral level who are to spend two years at a research organisation abroad and the third year at a research organisation in Norway.
+This call is open for project proposals in all disciplines and areas of research.

 Companies and public sector entities that are not research organisations can apply.

 The objective is to encourage value creation and renewal in the business and public sectors.
 Innovation Projects are to help enhance competitiveness in new and existing business areas, strengthen the restructuring capacity of the Norwegian economy and the public sector, and increase interaction and knowledge transfer across stakeholders.

 Innovation Projects for the Industrial Sector is a funding instrument providing grants to business led innovation projects that make extensive use of research and development (R&D) to arrive at an innovative solution to a problem or opportunity in industry.
 Innovation Projects intends to deliver economic value for all companies and project partners involved, and for society at large from funding environmentally sustainable innovations and disseminating new knowledge.

 The objective of this call is to encourage more companies with little or no experience in research and development (R&D) to incorporate research into their innovation activity.